Danilo-Acosta5389/The-Rabbit-Bank/README.md

 -- In the file DBdump.sql you will find the SQL code, such as tables, columns and rows that out project was designed to use.
 It is good for copy and pasting.
 -- It is possible that you will need to add the right usings.

+## Overview
+This is a UML diagram showing the general structure of the application: